Carbon Dioxide (CO₂) Monitoring for Indoor Air Quality

 Accurate control of critical indoor environmental parameters by a carbon dioxide monitor is not only essential for the well-being and comfort of building occupants, but also has a major impact on energy efficiency.
 A multitude of parameters can affect indoor air quality (IAQ) from gases such as carbon dioxide, carbon monoxide and volatile organic compounds to particulates, humidity and bacteria such as legionella.
 Carbon dioxide is one of the greatest variables affecting indoor environmental quality since it is produced by people occupying the building and is also a good indication of the general level of the other pollutants within buildings.

 Carbon dioxide production is a function of the number, size and activity levels of the people present in the building.
 Local concentrations can therefore vary dramatically – for example when a meeting room is occupied, or while workers are on lunch or coffee breaks.
 Excess carbon dioxide levels can lead to tiredness and a lack of concentration and can contribute to the symptoms of Sick Building Syndrome such as headaches, eye, nose and throat irritation, itchy skin and nausea.
-CO₂ monitoring to determine carbon dioxide levels is therefore an intrinsic part of indoor environmental quality strategies such as demand control ventilation.
+CO₂ monitoring using a carbon dioxide monitor is therefore an intrinsic part of indoor environmental quality strategies such as demand control ventilation.

 IAQ Control Methods for a Carbon Dioxide Monitor